JuicyPasta/Claymore-No-Fee-Proxy/README.md

 Yes, we recommand to install the proxy on every mining station.
 If you have a farm consider having a couple of dedicated computer (with good CPU and network).

 ### Is it compatible with every currency?
 This proxy was designed to be used with Claymore ETH version.
 If you are planning to mine ETH-like, you have to specify `-allcoins 1` in claymore and replace the host file with the right pool.
-[Windows guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Win))
+[Windows guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Win)) [Linux guide here](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/wiki/Redirecting-all-domains-(Linux))
 Since Claymore 9.6 you are able to mine ETC more easily, use `-allcoins etc` and adapt the guide above with the right values (domains and ports).
 Zcash version in the futur?

 ### Is it compatible with dual mode mining?
 Yes, the claymore software take the fee from ETH mining only.

+### How to change the worker name ?
+Spot and edit `worker_name` variable.
+By default the worker name is _rekt_.
+The worker name is disabled for unknown pool.

 ### How can I check if it works?
 Read the window output (1 devfee per hour).
 You can also check your pool stats, but some pool ignore small mining time if it did not find a share.
 But it mines for you !